 Herman Maril was born in Baltimore, Maryland, in 1908 and pursued art from an early age.
 He painted seascapes, interiors,

 and landscapes in a pure, lyrical, and profound style.
+He eloquently reduced figures and objects to their essence, conveying beauty in simplicity.
 Maril's very personal style-restrained yet daring, understated yet

 richly colorful-evolved over the course of his life.

 Maril received early training at the Maryland Institute of Fine Arts, worked on federal projects during the Depression, and

 painted as opportunity presented itself during his World War II military service.
 After the war, he began a long association with University of Maryland,

 College Park, as a professor in the art department.
 While Maril was influenced by his travels, he did much of his work in Baltimore, Maryland, and Cape Cod, Massachusetts,